Cascade Heights: Peyton Road Affair

 In the early 1960s the area was a predominantly white neighborhood.
 After an African-American physician (Dr. Clinton E. Warner) bought a home in Peyton Forest, white residents in the area feared that their neighborhood would become a victim of blockbusting, a business practice in which real estate agents would profit from the racial fears of white residents while changing the racial makeup of a white residential area.
-When African Americans moved into a neighborhood, many whites believed that property values would automatically plunge, which was a self-fulfilling prophecy as so many homes went on the market at the same time as whites fled first West End and then Cascade Heights, Adams Park, and most of the rest of southwest Atlanta.
+When African Americans moved into a neighborhood, many whites believed that property values would automatically plunge, which was a self-fulfilling prophecy, as many homes went on the market at the same time as whites fled first West End and then Cascade Heights, Adams Park, and most of the rest of southwest Atlanta.
 Real estate agents stirred up racial tension and benefited from the commissions they earned when fearful homeowners sold their properties, often at a loss, in order to escape the area.

 In an infamous 1962–63 episode that came to be called "the Peyton Road Affair", Atlanta mayor Ivan Allen responded to residents' fears of blockbusting by directing city staff to erect barricades on Peyton Road and Harlan Road to restrict access to Cascade Heights, thus preventing African-American homeseekers from getting to the neighborhood from Gordon Road (now MLK Drive).
 He took the action at the urging of white residents of southwest Atlanta (in particular, one of his high-level employees who lived a short distance from Peyton Road).
-After the barricades went up, December 18, 1962, the incident quickly drew national attention.
+After the barricades went up on December 18, 1962, the incident quickly drew national attention.
 The barrier was compared to the Berlin Wall and nicknamed the "Atlanta Wall".
-Some newspapers in other parts of the country questioned Atlanta's motto "the City Too Busy to Hate".
+Newspapers in other parts of the country questioned Atlanta's motto, "the City Too Busy to Hate".
 The walls were torn down when, on March 1, 1963, a court ruled them to be unconstitutional.
 White homeowners fled the neighborhood after the barricades were removed.
 By the end of July 1963, only 15 white homeowners remained in Peyton Forest.

-By the late 1960s the Cascade Heights neighborhood was predominantly African-American.
-In the 1970s, the area became home to many affluent African-American business professionals, college professionals, celebrities, former pro-athletes, and elected officials and it remains so today.
-A private or charter school K-12th grade education is most common for children living in the Cascade Heights area.
-The area experienced some notable decline in the late 20th and early 21st century partly due to many middle-class and upper-middle-class African Americans in Atlanta moving to the suburbs for newer constructed homes, better public schools, or lower crime.
-Since 2018, many desired improvements have come to the area since interest in city living has become popular again.
-Also since 2018, Cascade Heights began to increase in racial diversity and higher income individuals again due to its proximity to downtown, the Hartsfield–Jackson International Airport, and having some of the most affordable renovated large homes within the city limits.
+By the late 1960s, the Cascade Heights neighborhood was predominantly African-American.
+In the 1970s, the area became home to many affluent African-American business professionals, college professionals, celebrities, former pro athletes, and elected officials, and it remains so today.

+A private or selective charter school K-12th grade education is common for middle and upper class children living in the Cascade Heights area.
+Middle and upper class children who attend the zoned Atlanta public schools are usually enrolled in International Baccalaureate or Gifted and Talented programs.
+Since 2018, many improvements have come to the area since city living has become popular again.